Manon-Fouquet/manon-bricole-website/src/data/work/GO_FR_algo.md

 ---
-title: "Market clearing algorithm for the French Guarantees of Origin (GO) market"
+title: "Clearing algorithm for the French Guarantees of Origin (GO) market"
 date: "2019-07-01"
 slug: "GO_FR"
 summary: "In 2019, the French Energy Agency launched a new market for trading the Guarantees of Origin (GO) of renewable power plants under feed-in tarriffs.
 I supervised the implementation of the auction clearing algorithm, a sequential optimization algorithm (LP/NLP) for optimal GO allocation (AMPL, Knitro)"